How Often Should You Paint Your House? A Guide

 Your home needs repainting at regular intervals to stay protected and looking its best.
 The timeline changes depending on whether you’re working inside or outside your house.

-Exterior Painting Frequency
+Exterior Painting Timeline

 Painting the outside of your house requires different schedules based on your siding material.
 Wood requires the most care, typically every 3 to 7 years, because it absorbs moisture and shifts with weather changes.
 Stucco lasts longer, at 5 to 10 years between coats, while aluminium and vinyl siding can go up to 10 years before the color fades.
 Then, brick and fiber cement offer the best protection and typically remain effective for 10-15 years.
 However, these timelines are just guidelines; environmental factors can affect how your paint appears over time.

-Interior Painting Frequency
+Interior Painting Timeline

 Rooms in your house wear out at different rates based on daily activity levels.
 Bedrooms and living rooms typically last 7 to 10 years because they see less foot traffic and are less prone to moisture-related issues.
 Meanwhile, kitchens and bathrooms deteriorate faster and need painting every 5-7 years due to the steam, grease, and water exposure.
 You must paint your house’s hallways more frequently than other areas, ideally every 4-6 years, because they’re high-traffic areas prone to bumps and marks.
 The most durable part of your home is the ceiling, with a lifespan of 10+ years, as nothing touches it over time.